SpringSpree: Records, Artists and Celebrities

 krishnakumar kunath or KK.TIA KAR one of the Top10 Indian idol finalists also graced the occasion.

 Spree 2013 was inaugurated by R. P. Patnaik.

 2014 saw the performances of Suchitra and Suraj Jagan taking Spree to new heights.
 Sobhita Dhulipala presided over the inaugural with Anoop Rubens and also judged Allure.
 Tarun Raj evaluated the director's cut event. iRA saw Gino Banks performing.
 Also performing were Baiju Dharmajan and Sunburn Campus.

 Social activities

 Spring Spree 2011 saw the setting of a world record for the largest footprint painting.

-Aashayam a social initiative with a motto of eradicating child labour from INDIA and educating each and every child of INDIA is a brainchild of few students of NIT Warangal.
-For the Spring Spree 2013 these were some records and tasks that it attempted: